ishkining/100-days-web-python/README.md

 ### 9-12 days - APISTAR - 23.07 18:48

 Ooooh, it was much hotter than I expected.
 I learned a bit but it feels like I learned a lot.
 Command _breakpoint_ was astonishing.
 Sorry but I should learn more, and test were quite fun to play.

+### 13-16 days - CSS - 24.07 18:57

+Hehe, I have bad days recently, but I wanna go through all these stuff.
+It is actually funny to learn a bit stuff.
+They are also giving a lot of information about useful web resources where i can explore much more my potential.